Skip to content

 "SELECT id, filename, body_text "

-"FROM fjots_outbox WHERE sent_at IS NULL "
+"FROM freshjots_outbox WHERE sent_at IS NULL AND attempts < 20 "

 "ORDER BY id LIMIT 100 FOR UPDATE SKIP LOCKED"